 What’s the battery life on a used EV and is it under warranty?

-In regard to battery warranties, depending on how old the EV is or how many miles are on it, a used EV may still be under a warranty that can be transferred to the new owner.
-Be sure to do your research and read the fine print before you complete your purchase.
-Dealership customer service departments can also tell you if the EV has an expired warranty and whether it is transferable.
+Depending on how old an EV is or how many miles are on it, a used EV may still be under a warranty that can be transferred to the new owner, so be sure to ask the seller to see if that’s available.

 Will my used EV have all of its charging equipment?